saurfang/sbt-spark-submit/README.md

 ### SparkSubmit inputKey
 `sparkSubmit` is a generic `inputKey` and we will show you how to define additional tasks that have different default behavior in terms of parameters.
-However in terms of the inputKey itself, it parses space delimited arguments.
+However as for the inputKey itself, it parses space delimited arguments.
 If `--` is present, the former part gets appended to `sparkSubmitSparkArgs` and the latter part gets appended to `sparkSubmitAppArgs`.
 If `--` is missing, then all arguments are assumed to be application arguments.